openfde/openfde-doc/docs/documentation/quick-start.md

 # Quick Start

-OpenFDE is a Linux desktop environment built on AOSP (Android Open Source Project), Waydroid, and LineageOS.
-It supports the installation on different hardware platforms, allowing you to run Android applications on Linux systems and vice versa.
-With OpenFDE, you can enjoy Android apps on Linux and also run Linux applications on Android systems.
+OpenFDE is a new Linux desktop environment design exploration project.
+Similar to KDE and GNOME, it aims to provide a cohesive Linux desktop experience from login to running applications.
+However, what sets OpenFDE apart is its graphical component based on AOSP (Android Open Source Project), which brings a richer ecosystem of applications and games to Linux.
+It offers a consistent user experience with Android and Linux applications and introduces a unified and innovative approach to Linux desktop application development, providing a fresh perspective on using Linux desktop environments.

 <video width="720" height="405" controls>
     <source src="/img/install-guide.mp4" type="video/mp4" />